-\\ Scope 2 emissions for the sector are estimated by TPI based on IEA and CDP data.
+Scope 2 emissions for the sector are estimated by TPI based on IEA and CDP data.

-Question CC11.5, introduced in the 2016 and 2017 questionnaires, specifically asks respondents to list their power consumption and purchases; it is therefore possible to calculate, for each respondent, the ratio of electricity purchased to total electricity consumed.
-The average ratio of the 29 CDP responses contributed by 15 paper producers in 2016 and 2017 was 51.8%.
+TPI calculates a sector's Scope 2 emissions by multiplying its power consumption by the emissions intensity of the electricity grid, along each of the IEA scenario paths.
+However, in the case of paper producers it is necessary to apply a further adjustment to account for the fact that paper producers typically generate a substantial part of the electricity they consume.
+In order to estimate the proportion of power consumption that is purchased from outside by paper producers, we draw on data published in company responses to the CDP Climate Change questionnaires.
+Question CC11.5, introduced in the 2016 and 2017 questionnaires, specifically asks respondents to list their power consumption and purchases; it is therefore possible to calculate, for each respondent, the ratio of electricity purchased to total electricity 8 consumed.
+The average ratio of the 29 CDP responses contributed by 15 paper producers6 in 2016 and 2017 was 51.8%.